lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 ### Step 3.
 Monitoring

 With the vote enactment, off-chain monitoring switches to track CircuitBreaker state and alert on approaching deadlines.
+The on-chain enumerable set of registered pausables provides the single source of truth for monitoring.

 ## References